Thermodynamic and observational implications of black holes in toroidal geometry: Thermodynamics Quantities of Torus-like BH Through the Corrected Entropies

 Constantino Tsallis developed non-extensive entropy as a generalization of Boltzmann-Gibbs entropy, making it suitable for analyzing systems that exhibit non-linear behavior and strong sensitivity to initial conditions.
 Whereas Boltzmann-Gibbs entropy is based on the proportional scaling of entropy with system size, non-extensive entropy addresses situations in which this scaling principle is violated.
 For example, the gravitational systems like stars, BHs, and galaxies, where the long-range nature of gravity leads to correlations between particles over large distances, violate the additive property assumed in Boltzmann-Gibbs entropy.
 The concept of non-extensive entropy is extensively utilized in statistical mechanics, cosmology, and theoretical physics, notably in contexts involving fractal structures, memory phenomena, or long-range forces \cite{Odintsov:2023qfj}.
 Mathematically, the R\'{e}nyi entropy can be expressed as

 where $\alpha$ depicts the non-extensive parameter.
 The range $0<\alpha<1$, ensures that the R\'{e}nyi entropy $S_\mathrm{R}$ is mathematically consistent and thermodynamically viable, whereas values beyond this limit lead to an undefined form because of the entropy’s convex behavior (for more details in terms of considering non-extensive parameter $\alpha=0$ and other non-extensive entropy framewoks, see Refs.~\cite{Odintsov:2023qfj,Nojiri:2022aof,Nojiri:2022dkr,Nojiri:2022sfd,Elizalde:2025iku,Odintsov:2023vpj,Nojiri:2024zdu}).
+Thereby, by comparing these above mention entropy models enables us to examine how quantum correction and non-extensive effects modifies the thermodynamic phase structure of BHs with complex topology.

+It is important to mention that the thermodynamics models motivated by the quantum gravity indicate that the generalized entropy given in Refs.~\cite{Nojiri:2022aof,Nojiri:2022dkr,Nojiri:2022sfd,Elizalde:2025iku,Odintsov:2023vpj,Nojiri:2024zdu,Odintsov:2022qnn} provides the most comprehensive parametrization of horizon entropy, incorporating the logarithmic, power-law, and non-perturbative deviations from the Bekenstein-Hawking area law.
+The generality of this framework ensures that R\'{e}nyi, Hawking-Bekenstein, Sharma-Mittal, Barrow, Tsallis, Loop quantum gravity, and Kindeski entropies arise with its specific limits.
+Despite offering significant mathematical stability, the generalized framework contains numerous free parameters that cannot be uniquely fixed, complicating the calculation of thermodynamic quantities and introducing ambiguity in thermodynamic studies.
+Therefore, using this generalized entropy framework makes our thermodynamic analysis more intricate, and it is also not analytically invertible.